jjunior84/docker-airflow/README.md

 ## Usage

-Entrypoint for this docker was setting up to accept various entries, the default will start a container running airflow with **SequencialExecutor**, it means several limitations, good for assembly DAGs without execute them:
+Entrypoint for this docker was setting up to accept various entries, the default will start a container running airflow with **SequencialExecutor**, it means several limitations, good for assembly DAGs without executing them:

     docker run -d -p 8080:8080 buzz84/docker-airflow webserver